• Home

 Wrapping Up

 “Readable code” isn’t just a matter of feeling or taste.
-It’s a natural outcome produced by human cognitive architecture — working memory capacity limits, chunking mechanisms, dual process systems, Gestalt perceptual principles, and predictive coding.
+It’s a natural outcome of how our cognitive systems work: limited working memory, chunking, dual process thinking, Gestalt perception, predictive coding.

-The reason I said “readability is subjective” in my previous post comes down to exactly this.
-Chunking depends on individual experience, and the patterns registered in System 1 differ from person to person.
+The reason I said “readability is subjective” in my previous post comes down to this.
+Chunking depends on individual experience.
+The patterns registered in System 1 differ from person to person.

-When two people look at the same code and one finds it easy while the other finds it hard, it’s not just a difference in taste — it’s because the schemas accumulated in their brains are different.
-The very reason readability is inevitably subjective is embedded in our cognitive structure.
+When two people look at the same code and one finds it easy while the other finds it hard, that’s not just a difference in preference.
+The schemas accumulated in their brains are different.
+Readability is inevitably subjective because it’s baked into our cognitive structure.

 관련 포스팅 보러가기